erroronline1/caro/readme.md

 ### Network connection handling
 * The application caches requests.
 Get requests return the latest successful retrieved version, which might not always be the recent system state on connection loss, but is considered better than nothing.
 From a risk point of view it is more reliable to have a record on a slightly outdated form than no record at all.
 POST, PUT and DELETE requests however are stored within an indexedDB and trying to be executed once a successful GET request indicates reconnection to the server.
 This might lead to a delay of data but is better than nothing.
 However note that this only is reliable if the browser does not delete session content on closing.
 This is not a matter of the app but your system environment.
 You may have to contact your IT department.
 * POST and PUT requests add an encoded user identifier to the payload.
-This identifier, if successfully validated, overrides the logged in user (including assigned permissions) for service-worker-requests and ensures a valid identity for contributing records.
+This identifier, if successfully validated, overrides the logged in user (including assigned permissions) for service-worker-requests and ensures a valid identity for contributing (cached) records.

 ### Miscellaneous
 * Setting the package size for the SQL environment to a higher value than default is useful beside the packagesize within config.ini.
 Batch-queries are supposed to be split in chunks, but single queries with occasionally base64 encoded images might exceed the default limit.